MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

 Similar to the `GetItemsAsync` method, this method now uses a preprocessor directive to determine which code to execute based on the platform.
-On Windows, the method will get the `ImageProperties` from the `StorageFile` and use it to create an `ImageFileInfo` object.
-On other platforms, the method will construct an `ImageFileInfo` object without the `ImageProperties` parameter.
-Later on, modifications will be made to the `ImageFileInfo` class to accommodate this change.
+On Windows, the method gets the `ImageProperties` from the `StorageFile` and uses it to create an `ImageFileInfo` object.
+On other platforms, the method constructs an `ImageFileInfo` object without the `ImageProperties` parameter.
+Later, modifications will be made to the `ImageFileInfo` class to accommodate this change.

 Controls like `GridView` allow for **progressive loading** of updated item container content as they are scrolled into the viewport.
 This is done by using the `ContainerContentChanging` event.
 In the desktop project from the previous tutorial, the `ImageGridView_ContainerContentChanging` method uses this event to load the image files into the `GridView`.
-Because certain aspects of this event are not supported on all platforms, we will need to make changes to this method to make it compatible with them.
+Because certain aspects of this event are not supported on all platforms, we'll need to make changes to this method to make it compatible with them.

 :::image type="content" source="images/uno/xaml-attached-layout-realizationrect.png" alt-text="Diagram of collection control viewport":::

 For instance, the `ContainerContentChangingEventArgs.Phase` property is currently unsupported on platforms other than Windows.
-We will need to make changes to the `ImageGridView_ContainerContentChanging` method to accommodate this change.
+We'll need to make changes to the `ImageGridView_ContainerContentChanging` method to accommodate this change.
 Replace the `ImageGridView_ContainerContentChanging` method in the `MainPage.xaml.cs` file with the following code:

 ```csharp
 private void ImageGridView_ContainerContentChanging(